 How can you communicate your event’s value proposition?
 What makes it stand out from the ones held by your competitors?
 Which is the best marketing channel to drive engagement without breaking the bank or wasting valuable time?
 Well, the last one is easy to answer: email marketing.

 Many marketers fall into the trap of thinking email marketing is outdated.
 Prospects’ inboxes are packed, and cutting through the noise is challenging.
 Numbers show they couldn’t be more wrong.
 With an impressive return on investment (ROI) of $42 for each dollar spent, email marketing is still as effective as always.

 Email marketing has proven to be a very powerful tool for acquiring and retaining prospects for online events too.

-What’s great about this channel is that when people give you their email address and consent to receive your email material, it shows they are already interested.
-That means you get to keep in touch with warm leads and directly contact them when you have something important to say.
+What’s great about this channel is that when people give you their email addresses and consent to receive your email material, it shows they are already interested.
+That means you get to keep in touch with warm leads and directly contact them when you have something important.
 Unlike other forms of promotion, emails help you reach the right people from the start instead of getting your message out there and hoping someone will find it relevant.

 That left aside, dispatching emails to your subscribers offers numerous benefits such as:

 - Understanding your target audience